 - Release 2.0

 At the beginning of 2012, the ONIX International Steering Committee – the group that guides the future development of the ONIX standard – announced that full support for ONIX version 2.1 would end at the end of 2014, and that all users were strongly advised to update their systems and migrate to ONIX 3.0.
 The three year notice period ensured that adequate time was available for planning, budgeting and development of updated systems.

+It is possible that because of the withdrawal of official support, organisations currently able to receive both 2.1 and 3.0 will request ‘3.0 only’ soon after the sunset date.
 Any organisation using ONIX 2.1 (and even a few using 2.0) should ensure that a plan for migration to ONIX 3.0 is in place.

-- Release 2.1 XML schema (revision 03) with codelists Issue 25
+- Release 2.1 XSD schema (revision 03) with codelists Issue 36

-In effect, the Supply Update format allows SupplyDetail and/or MarketRepresentation composites, together with a very small number of related elements, to be replaced without sending any other parts of the ONIX record.
+In effect, the Supply Update format allows the ONIX 2.1 Supply Detail and/or Market Representation composites, together with a very small number of related elements, to be replaced without sending any other parts of the ONIX record.

 Use of the Supply Updates format is entirely optional.
 Its adoption should be agreed between trading partners or within an ONIX user group before it is brought into use.

 The only release is Release 1.0, dated August 2006, and consistent with the main ONIX for Books Release 2.1, support for it has now been reduced.
 Archived documentation and XML support files remain available.
 An outline specification is given in the Overview, which must be used in conjunction with the full specifications of the applicable ONIX for Books release.

 - Download Supply Update Release 1.0 Overview (PDF)

 - Download Supply Update Release 1.0 XML DTD and graphical views (ZiP)